 There’s no sugar coating friendships and mean girls when it comes to Harriet the Spy.
 When Harriet’s friends find her notebook with all the truthful but awful things about them, Harriet has to find a way to mend her friendships.
-It’s a lengthy, but great beginner’s read into the world of novels.
-Age 9 and up.
+It’s a lengthy, but great, beginner’s read into the world of novels.
+Age 9 & up.

-For cuddlers who are embarking on their first night alone, Goodnight Moon is start to what they’ll soon demand as “story time.”
+For cuddlers who are embarking on their first night alone, Goodnight Moon is a perfect fit.
 Everything (mostly) rhymes in this story as Bunny says goodnight to everything around him.
 Ages 2-6.

 Got a pre-teen who hates reading?
-Hand them Harry Potter.
-Praised for inspiring kids to read, the Harry Potter Series is an entire new world to explore.
-And thanks to Rowling’s penchant for being extremely detailed, things of the book have become real life—Bertie Bott’s Every Flavour Beans, anyone?
+Hand her Harry Potter.
+Praised for inspiring kids to read, the Harry Potter series is an entirely new world to explore.
+And thanks to Rowling’s penchant for being extremely detailed, things from the book have become real-life—Bertie Bott’s Every Flavour Beans, anyone?
 Of course, read the books before watching the movies.
-Ages 11 and up.
+Ages 11 & up.

-By popular children’s author Judy Blume (Are You There God, It’s Me Margaret), Tales of a 4th Grade Nothing is an entertaining read about Peter, a nine-year-old boy, who learns how to get along with his lil brother Fudge.
-Ages 9 and up.
+By popular children’s author Judy Blume (Are You There God, It’s Me Margaret), Tales of a 4th Grade Nothing is an entertaining read about Peter, a nine-year-old boy, who learns how to get along with his lil’ brother Fudge.
+Ages 9 & up.

 Candy lovers who will get a sugar high from all the delectable descriptions in Roald Dahl’s arguably most famous work.
 When Charlie Bucket gets the most coveted golden ticket to Willy Wonka’s chocolate factory, a tasty adventure that’ll stretch kids’ creativity like everlasting gum.
 Ages 8-12.

-28. Elephant & Piggie Series by Mo Williems
+30. Elephant & Piggie Series by Mo Willems

-Pink and grey may become your sidekick’s favorite colors after getting through this early reader series by the kiddie scribe extraordinaire.
+Pink and grey may become your sidekick’s favorite colors after getting through this early reader series.
 The comic book style sets it apart from most children’s’ books, with Piggie’s speech in pink and Gerald’s (the elephant) in grey.
 Ages 3-5.

 This humorous story of a peddler chasing after mischievous monkeys for his hats will have your teeny rascal holding their stomach in stitches.
 A twist on the saying, “Monkey see, monkey do,” Caps for Sale is a timeless read-aloud with repetitive sentences that invite listeners to join in.
 Ages 4-8.